dbiir/Promi/README.md

 Run
 ---

-The Wooking+M can be run with
+The Poem can be run with

     ./rundb -nid[N]
     ./runcl -nid[M]